6 Tips for Keeping Steam In and Letting Steam Out

 In a regular bathroom, an exhaust fan helps vent stale air outside the home.

 This same principle applies to a steam shower bathroom—in fact, a standard bathroom exhaust fan will do the trick.
-Installed outside the steam shower enclosure, an exhaust fan will safely remove moist warm air from the room.
+Installed outside the steam shower enclosure, steam shower exhaust fans will safely remove moist warm air from the room.

 Reminder: No heating, venting or air conditioning devices should be installed inside the steam room!